-- Special permissions - customized rights that fall out of scope of basic rights.
+- Special permissions - customized rights that fall out of the scope of basic rights.

 If you enable the Read & Execute option of a folder, all sub-folders and files will inherit permissions from it.
 Disabling it and using the List folder contents option instead will enforce the rights to sub-folders only, excluding files.
 The latter allows independent access rights to individual files within folders and sub-folders.